 - Fresh content has always been important, but it’s now critical for the success of your website.
 Carry on building fresh content so it can continue appearing on Google under various new long tail keywords.

-Your Mobile Search strategy
+Your Mobile Search strategy for 100% Secure Search

 This might be slightly off-topic, but it’s important to mention here to help you understand how search engines and user behaviour are changing, and why it’s important to address this in your website/content.